What Is Landlord Insurance?

 Is landlord insurance required by law?

-No state currently requires landlord insurance by law.
+No state currently requires landlord insurance by law in 2026.
 However, if you have a mortgage on your rental property, your lender will almost certainly require you to carry it as a condition of the loan.
 Even without a legal mandate, foregoing coverage on an income-producing property is a major financial risk that most real estate experts strongly advise against.

 Will my homeowners insurance cover me if I rent out a room?